-Our lead programs aim to develop a single, potentially transformative CRISPR/Cas9-based therapy to treat both beta-thalassemia and sickle cell disease, or SCD.
-These diseases are caused by specific mutations of the beta globin gene.
-A number of factors make these attractive lead indications, including: (i) high unmet medical need, (ii) compelling market potential, (iii) well understood genetics and (iv) the ability to employ an ex vivo gene disruption strategy.
+Hemoglobinopathies are a diverse group of inherited blood disorders that result from variations in the synthesis or structure of hemoglobin.
+Our lead programs in hemoglobinopathies aim to develop a single, potentially transformative CRISPR/Cas9-based therapy to treat both beta-thalassemia and sickle cell disease, or SCD.
+These diseases are caused by mutations in the gene encoding the beta globin protein.
+A number of factors make these attractive lead indications, including: (i) high unmet medical need, (ii) compelling market potential, (iii) well understood genetics and (iv) the ability to employ an ex vivo gene discustion strategy.